drthomasfbrown/drthomasfbrown.github.io/_posts/2015-10-10-youtube2timecode.md

 3) In Youtube, navigate to your video and turn on the CCs.
 Use [keepsubs.com](keepsubs.com) to download the Youtube CC as a .srt file.
 Note that your Youtube video has to be published to the world in order for keepsubs to extract the subtitles.

-4) Now that you have synced video and .srt files, you can generate Anki cards with subs2srs as normal.
+4) Now that you have a video time-synced with a .srt subtitle file, you can generate Anki cards with subs2srs as normal.

 Unfortunately, Youtube will not sync a translated transcript.
 Both transcript and audio have to be in the same language.
 You can, however, use Subtitle Edit to automatically generate a translated .srt file using Google Translate.